Virtual Household Goods Surveys

 Mobility professionals should advise the employee to:

-1. Place their phone in DND mode to avoid interruptions from unwanted pop-up notifications
+1. Place their phone in DND mode to avoid interruptions from unwanted popup notifications

-3. Remember that the survey will begin with a virtual face-to-face introduction (this will provide the employee with advance notice so they can dress in a way that would make them comfortable for the virtual meeting)
+3. Remember that the survey will begin with a virtual face-to-face introduction (This will provide the employee with advance notice so they can dress in a way that would make them comfortable for the virtual meeting)

 While the style and functionality of the surveys varied in some minor ways (from where and how appointment confirmations were provided to how rooms were defined) there were notable differences in both the way the surveys were conducted and the interpersonal styles of the individuals conducting them.
 It’s these differences that we feel can “make or break” the moving experience.

-Preparation and Organisation
+Preparation and Organization

 Valuables and Custom Crating

 Crating, particularly custom crating, can be costly, so it’s important that surveyors and employees reach a mutual understanding on which items will be crated and what the cost will be.
-The lists of standard items for crating varied greatly from vendor to vendor but, again, one stood out as a winner in our opinion by having a proactive conversation with our account director about the definition of “an item of value”.
+The lists of standard items for crating varied greatly from vendor to vendor but, again, one stood out as a winner in our opinion by having a proactive conversation with our account director about the definition of “an item of value.”
 Looking past an object’s monetary value, the vendor added that an object of value should be defined as any item that had a perceived value for the employee.
 The other vendors didn’t address valuables or crating at all during the survey.

 Training and Empathy

 Despite years of experience and preparing employees for their in-person HHG surveys, Jennifer found herself nervous before her virtual appointments.
-Had she organised her belongings well enough to provide an accurate inventory of her household goods?
+Had she organized her belongings well enough to provide an accurate inventory of her household goods?
 Would she need to lead the walkthrough?
 What if she missed something?
-Since moving is considered to be one of the most stressful events in a person’s life, it’s very important that the surveyor guiding a virtual survey be well-trained, patient and likeable to set employees at ease and guide the process effectively.
-During Jennifer’s test surveys two of the surveyors were professional and prepared, but one seemed dishevelled, distracted and rushed.
+Since moving is considered to be one of the most stressful events in a person’s life, it’s very important that the surveyor guiding a virtual survey be well-trained, patient, and likeable to set employees at ease and guide the process effectively.
+During Jennifer’s test surveys two of the surveyors were professional and prepared, but one seemed disheveled, distracted, and rushed.
 Of the two more professional vendors, the front-runner emerged as exceptional, again, by quickly establishing a warm rapport and offering helpful guidance on the best angles and places to begin recording to capture an accurate inventory of her belongings.

 The time surveyors spent on each virtual survey varied, with a range of 15 minutes to a full hour.
 We concluded that anything under 30 minutes seemed far too short to accurately inventory a house of over 3,000 square feet.
-The vendor that spent the most time, and that was previously mentioned as outstanding in other areas, was also the most thorough, organised, informative and, most importantly, empathetic.
+The vendor that spent the most time, and that was previously mentioned as outstanding in other areas, was also the most thorough, organized, informative and, most importantly, empathetic.
 The time spent during the survey wasn’t just reflected in the accuracy of the inventory results, it was also reflected in Jennifer’s comfort level and confidence that the move would go well.
 Given the choice, she would have chosen this vendor for her move.

 Choosing the Right Virtual Survey Vendor